lorenzofox3/zora/pta/readme.md

     --only             Runs zora in "only mode"

     --reporter, -R          One of tap, log.
 Otherwise it will use the default reporter

-    --module-loader         "es" or "cjs".
-Force the way files are loaded: "cjs" will use "require", "es" will use "import".
-If not specified it is inferred from the package.json

   Examples